Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_4/README.md

 		mov #0, cursor_flags
 		ret

-And For The Graphics, we'll want to draw sprites depending on which options are highlighted.
+And Now For The Graphics, we'll want to draw sprites depending on which options are highlighted.
 Speaking in Pseudo-Code, it will look something like this:

 * Is the "Character" Row Selected?
     * Yes: